BalaM314/mlogx/docs.md

 print x #will output 5
 ```

-## Compiler variables
+## Compiler constants
-Replace bits of your program with variables defined by the compiler.
+Replace bits of your program with constants defined by the compiler.

-Use the compilerVariables object in settings.json to define custom variables.
+Use the compilerConsts object in settings.json to define custom constants.

 Example:
-"compilerVariables": {
+"compilerConsts": {
 	"name": "ExampleProject by [#3141FF]BalaM314"
 }

 Code like `print "$name"` will get replaced with `print "ExampleProject by [#3141FF]BalaM314"`.

-### Builtin compiler variables
+### Builtin compiler consts

 `filename`: The filename of the file being compiled(minus the .mlogx at the end).